Performetriks/Gatlytron-Quickstart/README.md

 ```

 ## Executing a Simulation
-(**Note:** Please be aware that due to technical limitations, Gatlytron can only run one Simulation at the time.)

 If you define multiple simulations in your project, to run a specific simulation define the parameter "-Dgatling.simulationClass":

 ```